jrawbits/VisionEval-Wiki-JR/Documentation-Plan.md

 # Priorities :triangular_flag_on_post::triangular_flag_on_post:
-VisionEval has had a strong start on documentation geared towards developers, so the priority for documentation needs to shift to getting basic coverage for the remaining audiences, in the following priority:
+VisionEval has had a strong start on documentation geared towards developers, so the priority for documentation needs to shift to getting basic coverage for the remaining audiences:

+## Applier Audience

-1.  **User’s guide outline and framework** :triangular_flag_on_post::triangular_flag_on_post::triangular_flag_on_post::triangular_flag_on_post:that can start to be populated by a variety of contributors (including ODOT and consultants) with what we know today; with the understanding that some things will change in forthcoming versions.
+1.  **User’s Guides**.
+Start by outlining the various Guides and How-Tos.
+Design the framework so it incorporates code documentation automatically at the detailed end, but is wrapped with text organized for a less-technical user audience (e.g., RSPM User Guide Appendix 2).
+The VE Guides can then start to be populated by a variety of contributors (including ODOT and consultants) with what we know today; with the understanding that some things will change in forthcoming versions.
-2.  **Example Datasets** :triangular_flag_on_post::triangular_flag_on_post::triangular_flag_on_post:for each model that enable testing and showcasing working modules.
-3.  **Contribution Vignettes** :triangular_flag_on_post::triangular_flag_on_post:in order to enable contributions from other sources.
-4.  **VE in a Nutshell** :triangular_flag_on_post::triangular_flag_on_post, which could be easily created from content in the [*RSPM Quick Summary document*](http://keepachangelog.com) and would include a good explanation of the model and inputs and a table of influencing factors and key differences between VE and other tools.
+2.  **VE in a Nutshell**.
+This high-level read from a user perspective could built on content in the [*RSPM Quick Summary document*](http://keepachangelog.com) and would include a good explanation of the strategic planning model and inputs and a table of influencing factors and key differences between VE and other tools.

-After a design review, the team should develop an awareness-oriented video explaining the two-way scenario viewer.
+## Developer Audience

+1.  **Example Datasets**.
+Datasets for each model would enable testing and showcasing of working modules.
+3.  **Contribution Vignettes**.
+Vignettes explain components and provide an example of code documentation vest practices.
+More of these facilitate and enable contributions from other sources.

+## Awareness Audience

+1.  **Video explaining two-way scenario viewer**.
+This would facilitate awareness of a compelling reason to use strategic tools.
+However, it may be best completed after a User Experience design review of the two-way viewer.